 (ii) has an adverse effect on the safety or welfare of persons in a protected entertainment precinct.

-(3) Before making the order, the member of the Police Force must obtain the approval of a member of the Police Force who is, or is acting as, an Inspector or an officer of a rank more senior than Inspector, unless the member making the order is, or is acting as, such an officer.
+(3) Before making the order, the police officer must obtain the approval of a police officer who is, or is acting as, an Inspector or an officer of a rank more senior than Inspector, unless the officer making the order is, or is acting as, such an officer.

-(4) In making the order, the member of the Police Force may specify in the order any terms or conditions that the member thinks fit (including, without limitation, terms or conditions that provide exceptions to the prohibition in the order).
+(4) In making the order, the police officer may specify in the order any terms or conditions that the officer thinks fit (including, without limitation, terms or conditions that provide exceptions to the prohibition in the order).

 (5) A short-term exclusion order has effect subject to any terms or conditions specified in the order.